Skip to main content

 To support your health and financial wellbeing, we provide valuable benefits that help you and your family stay healthy and pay for care in the event of illness or injury.

 Our benefits program includes medical plan options with a range of coverage levels and costs designed to meet the diverse needs of our employees.
+The medical plan options summarized below are all administered by UnitedHealthcare (UHC).

-UHC Premium HSA Plan and UHC Basic HSA Plan
+UHC Premium HSA Plan

-These medical plans have higher employee paycheck costs than the HSA Plans, but lower deductibles and out-of-pocket maximums. |
+UHC Value PPO Plan This plan has higher employee paycheck costs than the HSA Plans, but a lower deductible and out-of-pocket maximum.

 All our medical plans provide: